gasparka/thesis/docs/vhdl_extensions.rst

     Synthesis result of :numref:`mac-pyha-parallel` (Intel Quartus RTL viewer)

-It is clear that OOP style could significantly simplify hardware design.
+It is clear that the OOP style could significantly simplify hardware design.
-Objective of this work is to develop synthesizable VHDL model that could easily map to these MAC examples.
+The objective of this work is to develop a synthesizable VHDL model that could easily map to these MAC examples.

+.. todo:: Elaborate on what you mean with 'clear' and 'simplify'.

 Using SystemVerilog instead of VHDL